 - reduce greenhouse gas emissions (e.g., carbon dioxide, methane, and hydrofluorocarbons); and

-The theory of change acknowledges that each nation’s leadership will ebb and flow over the next decade as each country faces social, economic, and political pressure to moderate the pace of implementing and sustaining significant greenhouse gas emissions reductions in their respective economies.
-Therefore, each nation will have its own style, approach, and goals, though collectively they must ensure a steep decline in current and future greenhouse gas emissions within the next decade.
+The theory of change acknowledges that each nation’s leadership will ebb and flow over the years as each country faces social, economic, and political pressure to moderate the pace of implementing and sustaining significant greenhouse gas emissions reductions in their respective economies.
+Therefore, each nation will have its own style, approach, and goals, though collectively they must ensure a steep decline in current and future greenhouse gas emissions by 2025.
 If these three nations meet their ambitious emissions reductions targets, then other nations will be compelled to act and meet their own targets, which collectively would result in the world abating catastrophic climate change.

 Through this grantmaking, we will support efforts to turn the corner on rising emissions of greenhouse gases by 2025, a threshold beyond which scientists agree that rising seas, severe droughts, and food and water security become permanent challenges to humankind.
 To meet that goal, international leadership and cooperation is needed to slow the rate of climate change quickly and to put in place the systematic changes needed to drive down emissions steeply in the long term.

-Any scenario for meeting the two-degree goal means beginning to reduce global emissions sharply in the next decade and then continuing that trend through 2050 and beyond.
+Any scenario for limiting warming to no more than the 2-degree goal means beginning to reduce global emissions sharply by 2025 and then continuing that trend through 2050 and beyond.
 Though global action is necessary, our grantmaking focus on the United States, India, and China is aimed at achieving the following outcomes:

 - Globally, nations achieve robust implementation of the Paris Accord, which is the best option to begin the necessary steep greenhouse gas emissions reductions across the globe.